One of the best ways to explore a city? On two wheels.

 But if you're looking for something unique, trying renting "one-wheels."
 This is the only shop in Denver that we know of that has them.
 They're small boards with wheels, and they satiate the urge to shred or surf if you're in this land-locked city during the summer.

 Rental rates for regular bikes start at $25 for three hours and go up to $90 for the entire weekend.

 You can also book a bike tour through Confluence Kayaks with Bikalope.
 The tours include varying routes: One that hits on interesting landmarks through Denver, and another that is historical in nature.

-Just 20 minutes away from Denver and at the foot of the Rocky Mountains, Golden has lots of creds that draw outdoor enthusiasts.
-(You can read here about how to go tubing in Clear Creek River).
+Just 20 minutes away from Denver and at the foot of the Rocky Mountains, Golden is a big for draw outdoor enthusiasts.

 But a relatively new - and cool - concept is the city’s “bike library.”
 They’ll lend you a bike for free for the first two hours so you can peddle around the old mining town.
 After that, the rental is $10 a day.
 The program runs April through October.
 The bike share has adult and youth bikes available.
 The current inventory includes Jamis Bikes’ adult Explorer2 and youth Laser20.

 A trip to Washington Park (AKA “Wash Park”) and the surrounding shops and restaurants on Gaylord Street is worthy of at least an afternoon.
 Better yet, make a day of it.

 On sunny days, you’ll catch locals playing volleyball, basketball, tennis and running here.
 The park also has a couple of lakes and two flower gardens, one of which is a replica of George Washington’s gardens at Mount Vernon.